Wave of Research Advances in RL Post-Training Methods for LLMs

 Three papers appeared in rapid succession at the end of June 2026, each targeting a different bottleneck in RL post-training for large language models.

-The first, RiVER (arXiv 2606.27369), addresses a foundational limitation: standard RL requires a verifiable correct answer to assign reward, which excludes the large class of optimization problems where no certified solution exists [1].
+RiVER (arXiv 2606.27369) addresses a foundational constraint: standard RL requires a verifiable correct answer to assign reward, which excludes the large class of optimization problems where no certified solution exists [1].
 RiVER sidesteps this by ranking programs against each other on shared test cases, awarding extra weight to the top-ranked output while still providing graded signal to lower-ranked programs.
 Raw numerical scores are not used directly, because test cases with larger output ranges would otherwise dominate training gradients [2].
 Evaluated on 12 AtCoder Heuristic Contest tasks, the method improved both heuristic-contest performance and standard pass-or-fail coding benchmarks.

-The second, the Red Queen Gödel Machine (arXiv 2606.26294) from Cambridge, NVIDIA, and collaborating labs, targets a different problem: self-improving systems trained against fixed benchmarks tend to optimize for the evaluator rather than underlying capability [3].
+The Red Queen Gödel Machine (arXiv 2606.26294), from Cambridge, NVIDIA, and collaborating labs, targets a different problem: self-improving systems trained against fixed benchmarks tend to optimize for the evaluator rather than underlying capability [3].
 The proposed remedy is co-evolution: the evaluator updates alongside the agent, but only at stable handoff points, keeping each training phase's judge consistent.
-On coding tasks, this beats the prior best self-improving coding agent while using 1.35x–1.72x fewer tokens, because a lightweight code reviewer provides useful intermediate feedback.
-On paper-writing tasks, the co-evolved writer achieves approximately 1.86x higher acceptance rates from a reviewer panel compared to a fixed-evaluator baseline [4].
+On coding tasks, this beats prior self-improving coding agents while using 1.35x–1.72x fewer tokens; on paper-writing tasks, the co-evolved writer achieves approximately 1.86x higher acceptance rates from a reviewer panel compared to a fixed-evaluator baseline [4].
+A separate layer-concentration study, reported July 3, found that RL post-training updates are not distributed evenly across transformer layers [5].
+Spanning 7 models and 3 RL methods, the study found that gains concentrate in middle layers; training only the best subset of those layers surpassed full RL on Qwen3-8B math benchmarks (69.1% vs. 66.4%), suggesting that full-network RL training updates many layers that contribute little to final performance.

 Timeline